std/os/unix/

 /// a new child.
 Like spawn, however, the default behavior for the stdio

-/// descriptors will be to inherited from the current process.
+/// descriptors will be to inherit them from the current process.

 ///